 A student may not use internship credit to fulfill the college's General Education requirements.
 Some departments further restrict the use of internship credit toward meeting major requirements.

 Students in the College of Arts and Sciences can count a maximum of 6 credit hours of pass/fail coursework in which they earn a grade of P or P+ toward the 120 credit hours required for graduation.
-Courses offered on a mandatory pass/fail basis and courses taken in Spring 2020 are excluded from the maximum credit hours allowed.
 The pass/fail option may be used only in classes taken as free electives.

 Required Credit Hours Outside the Major

 To complete the BA degree, students are required to complete a minimum of 75 credit hours outside their major department.
 Exceptions are: